What reasons are there to sell your home fast?

 Selling your home because of separation or divorce can be a very traumatic time.
 If you can sell via an Estate Agent, then you’ll get more for your house, but we recognise the trauma and stress living in the same property as an ex-partner or spouse can cause.
 Often in these circumstances, a quick sale of your home may be the preferred option, but it’ll come at a financial cost.
-For more on selling your house as a result of divorce or separation, please read our guide.
+Please read our guide for more on selling your house due to divorce or separation.

 Couples splitting up can find advice on the BACP website.